Create a Ticket

 The dropdown allows the user to select the type of ticket to be created, such as Task, Bug, Requirement, or Document.
 Each type serves a different purpose in work tracking.

-What is the purpose of linked items?
+What is the purpose of a ticket description?

 - Progress shows 100% but testing is not completed: This can happen when development work is marked complete but testing has not yet been executed.
 The testing status should be updated accordingly.